“In our family, there was no clear line between religion and fly fishing”

 Anyone who has ever gone fly fishing knows it to be a complex art -almost spiritual in nature.
 Fly fishing forces a man to slow down, find rhythm, and discover patience and harmony with nature.
-In Norman Maclean’s A River Runs Through It, which was mysteriously denied the Pulitzer Prize in 1977, Maclean offers a short story that mines the depths of the delicate art of fly fishing.
+In Norman Maclean’s A River Runs Through It, which was mysteriously denied the Pulitzer Prize in 1977, Maclean offers a short story that mines the depths of this delicate art.
 In the story, fly fishing serves as a kind of metaphor for the imperfect nature of human beings (a theological notion propounded by Maclean’s father).

 The novella is less about the panoramic “big sky country” and more of a meditation on Maclean’s upbringing and his family, especially his relationship with his brother.
+Maclean works for a newspaper in Helena where he hones his writing craft.
 We meet his Presbyterian minister father who teaches his boys how to fly fish, and his brother Paul who is often-drunk and gambling while maintaining a strict fishing regimen.
-He works for a newspaper in Helena.
-A significant portion of the story is an extended recollection of a fly fishing misadventure with Maclean’s frivolous brother-in-law who winds up with drunk, sunburned, and naked with a prostitute beside the river.
-The story highlights Norman and Paul’s sacred connection to the river and its fish, in contrast to an outsider who disgraces and disrespects it.
+A significant portion of the story is an extended recollection of a fishing misadventure with Maclean’s frivolous brother-in-law who winds up laying drunk, sunburned, and naked with a prostitute beside the river.
+The story highlights both Norman’s and Paul’s sacred connection to the river and its fish, in contrast to an outsider who disgraces and disrespects it.
 The river serves as the one constant in Norman’s life -it continues flowing while he continues fishing.

 The tearful book ends in sorrow.
-Maclean, his father, and his brother all go fishing one last time together, and they observe Paul’s superior skills as he catches his “limit” (with his biggest fish) in the river.
+Maclean, his father, and his brother all go fishing one last time together, and they observe Paul’s superior skills as he catches his “limit” (his biggest fish) in the river.
 Maclean reflects on the enthusiasm of the trio in one glimmering moment of nostalgia.
-Little did they know it was the last time they would fish together.
-The last words of Paul echo in Maclean’s mind: “just give me three more years before I can learn to think like a fish… just give me three more years…” Shortly thereafter Paul is found dead, the result of an apparent bar room fight.
+Little did the trio know it was the last time they would ever fish together.
+The final words of Paul echo in Maclean’s mind: “just give me three more years before I can learn to think like a fish… just give me three more years…” Shortly thereafter Paul is found dead, the result of an apparent bar room fight.
 Paul’s death leaves Maclean and his father burdened and fatigued.
-Norman’s father suggests fiction writing might suit him, because “only then will you understand what happened and why.
+Norman’s father suggests writing fiction because “only then will you understand what happened and why.
 It is those we live with and love and should know who elude us” (104).

 The concluding paragraphs are the most darkly beautiful in the whole novella: